aNap73/MovieMashUpFunPage.github.io/README.md

 ![MoviesGiffiesOMy](https://github.com/aNap73/MovieMashUpFunPage.github.io/blob/master/assets/images/Movie.gif)

-Requirements:

-#Gify Page Load:
+#Gify Movie Page:
-Load page of animated gifs (10) non-a)nimated on click of buttons of which some buttons pre-exist.

-#gif stills animate on click
-#gifs have giffy Rating on them.

-#add buttons
-button add search to array with functionality of gify page load.

-#Mix up
+On Load the page loads (10) giffies based on the movie button selected.
+You can select from the preloaded movies, or add your own easily.

+#Project Mix up, Adds, Theme

 Accept only Movies.
-validate with OMDB.
-get giffy collection1 from OMDB valid title search. get giffy collection2 from mindcloud.getkeys(OMDB valid plot). var colgifs = concatinate (fnCol(collection1,5), fnCol(collection2,5)) where fnCol is some function returning (col,n) n-random gif-data from array. html.apply(colgifs) .class-ToggleMonkey

-Gify make background to spec.
-Add Movie Info and Poster to center of display div.

-Make button out of Movie Poster with rating of movie
+Theme is Movies.
+Validate with OMDB.
+Use OMDB to enforce theme on user selection.
+Control animations by individual clicks.
+Control all animations at once.